 Growth from the Heart

-Bob Verte continued to drive his point home as he highlighs the commitments and lengths today’s pet owner will go to to ensure a ‘happy life’ for their companion(s), “talk to any pet owner and they’ll tell you how difficult it is to put a dollar limit on what they’d spend to give their loyal companion and happy life.”
+Bob Verte continued to drive his point home as he highlights the commitments and lengths today’s pet owner will go to to ensure a ‘happy life’ for their companion(s), “talk to any pet owner and they’ll tell you how difficult it is to put a dollar limit on what they’d spend to give their loyal companion a happy life....”

 Luxury pet life is real; and growing.
-The areas pet owners will explore to benefit their pet or portray them are only limited to the imagination.
+The areas pet owners will explore to benefit or show off their pet are only limited to the imagination.